nathanhammond/query-string-spec/blog.md

 Instinctively we _want_ for this to be true.
 Edge cases are _hard_.
 Even the lack of any serious attempts over the past twenty years to attempt to specify query string behavior implies the difficulty of the task.

-But simply being hard doesn't make the effort futile.
+Simply being hard doesn't make the effort futile.
 Why is this area so steeped in convention rather than specification?

 ## What is a query string?

-There are two ways to read [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) which defines a generic syntax for URIs to figure out what a query string is.
+There are two ways to read [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) which defines a generic syntax for URIs and specifies how to identify a query string.
 The first way to approach it is to read it as specified in the [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form):

 ```
 unreserved = ALPHA / DIGIT / "-" / "." / "_" / "~"